-• Redirection of the gas tax to focus on transportation needs;

-- Replacement of biennial bond borrowing with an increase in registration and license fees along with Rhode Island Capital Plan funds to provide the State match for the annual federal transportation program; - Refinance of existing general obligation bonds to soften the anticipated sharp peak in debt service payments; - Creation of the Rhode Island Highway Maintenance Account and a shift of future funding from transportation-related sources, such as registrations, title fees, gas tax indexing, and other accounts to establish a State-funded pool for critical transportation infrastructure projects; and - The RhodeWorks initiative, a transportation infrastructure improvement funding plan that calls for the repair of the State's deteriorating bridges.
+- Redirection of the gas tax to focus on transportation needs; - Replacement of biennial bond borrowing with an increase in registration and license fees along with Rhode Island Capital Plan funds to provide the State match for the annual federal transportation program; - Refinance of existing general obligation bonds to soften the anticipated sharp peak in debt service payments; - Creation of the Rhode Island Highway Maintenance Account and a shift of future funding from transportation-related sources, such as registrations, title fees, gas tax indexing, and other accounts to establish a State-funded pool for critical transportation infrastructure projects; and - The RhodeWorks initiative, a transportation infrastructure improvement funding plan that calls for the repair of the State's deteriorating bridges.
 The initiative funds projects in two ways: 1) borrowing \$300 million against future federal highway funding through Grant Anticipation Revenue VEhiclE (GARVEE) bonds and refinancing old borrowing to yield an additional \$120 million and 2) imposing a new toll on large commercial trucks, which is expected to bring in \$45 million a year when fully operational. - In 2019, additional GARVEE borrowing of \$200 million was authorized by the General Assembly and issued through the Rhode Island Commerce Corporation in the spring of 2020.
-This additional funding is being applied to three major projects, the I-95 Viaduct Northbound, the Washington Bridge, and the Huntington Viaduct. - The COVID-19 pandemic presents challenges for transportation funding as both daily and occasional travel, and therefore motor fuel use taxes, have declined dramatically, and public transit utilization has also plunged.
-We have no way of knowing, at this stage, how the crisis will impact funding and projects, both in the next 6-12 months and in longer-term scenarios.
-It is worth being aware of the issue as we move into FY2021.
+This additional funding is being applied to three major projects, the I-95 Viaduct Northbound, the Washington Bridge, and the Huntington Viaduct. - The COVID-19 pandemic has had significant effects on transportation funding as both daily and occasional travel, and therefore motor fuel use taxes, declined dramatically, and public transit utilization plunged.
+We have no way of knowing, at this stage, how societal changes the aftermath of the pandemic will impact funding and projects, both in the short- and long-term. - Note: Recovery funding, along with jobs and infrastructure initiatives, as well as transportation reauthorization legislation will all have an impact on the funding available for transportation operations and infrastructure.
+In the meantime, we cannot pause our ongoing and annual processes to wait and see how these efforts will resolve, which rules and regulations will be promulgated, and which grant programs may be competitive.
+It is anticipated that there will be the need for amendments to projects and programs going forward, as additional information becomes defined.